National Park is good for the body, mind and soul

 National Parks inspire.
 It floods the senses, exercises the muscles, expands the mind, and enriches the soul.

 Driving into the park, the scenery gets more beautiful and all of the sudden, you come upon a grand vista that is simply a visual feast.
-You pull over and get out to get a closer look.
-You see a city of hoodoos at Bryce or the snow capped peaks at Grand Teton.
-You can smell the cave at Mammoth Cave or the sulfur at Yellowstone.
-You can hear the call of the birds at Congaree or the roaring waterfall at Yosemite.
-You can taste the salt in the air at Death Valley or the fruits at Capitol Reef.
-You can feel the texture of the fine sand at Great Sand Dunes or the thorns of the cactus at Joshua Tree.
+You pull over and get out to get a closer look and see a city of hoodoos at Bryce or the snow capped peaks at Grand Teton, smell the cave at Mammoth Cave or the sulfur at Yellowstone, hear the call of the birds at Congaree or the roaring waterfall at Yosemite, taste the salt in the air at Death Valley or the fruits at Capitol Reef, feel the texture of the fine sand at Great Sand Dunes or the thorns of the cactus at Joshua Tree.
 All the senses are engaged.

 It’s time to explore further on a hike.
 The physical exertion and clean air is good for the body.
 There is always a reward at the end of the hike.
 They don’t have to be 20 mile multiple day back country hikes.
 Many hikes of 3 or 4 miles reward you with the most interesting sights.
 Staying in shape in preparation between trips keeps the body strong.